creative-connections/Bodylight-VirtualMachine/README.md

 ## Update

 If you have previously installed VM and would like to update or reinstall from scratch, do:
-  1. If you have any data stored in VM, save it to external storage - e.g. to shared folder `/vagrant` folder.
+  1. Save any documents/data from VM to shared folder `/vagrant` folder.
+Other files and data will be erased.
-  2. Then destroy VM, do git pull and create VM from scratch again by:
+  2. Then do following:

 ```bash
 vagrant destroy